CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid reference skill for CircleCI automation via MCP with clear workflow sequences and good structural organization.
-Its main weaknesses are redundancy across sections (project slug format and ID types repeated 3+ times) and the lack of concrete executable examples.
-The workflow clarity is strong with explicit tool ordering and prerequisite annotations.
+This is a solid reference skill for CircleCI automation with clear workflow sequences and good structural annotations (prerequisite/required/optional).
+Its main weaknesses are redundancy across sections (pitfalls and patterns repeated multiple times) and lack of concrete executable examples showing actual MCP tool call syntax.
+The content would benefit from deduplication and adding at least one complete worked example.

 Suggestions